ansible/tower-cli/README.md

 password: p4ssw0rd
 ```

-#### Order of Precedence
+The locations searched for the configuration file are given below.

+#### File Locations

-The order of precedence for configuration is as follows, from least to
+The order of precedence for configuration file locations is as follows, from least to
 greatest:

   * internal defaults